Mhando-Z/E-COM/README.md

 # E-COM

-E-COM is a movie reference website created using React, Tailwind CSS, and Material UI.
-It serves as an online shop specializing in selling tech devices directly from China at affordable prices.
+E-COM is an online shop created using React, Tailwind CSS, and Material UI.
+Specializing in selling tech devices directly from China at affordable prices.
 The product delivery is facilitated via airplane for faster shipping.
 The website is designed to be responsive, ensuring a seamless user experience across different devices.

 ## Features